| Title: | Access and Visualize AEMET Weather and Climate Data |

 aemet_extremes_clim(),

-Detects whether an API key is available in the current session:
+Detects whether an API key is available in the current session.
+An existing

 aemet_detect_api_key(...) aemet_show_api_key(...)aemet_detect_api_key(...) aemet_show_api_key(...)